 This course is designed to improve a student's understanding of the basic elements of dressage.
 The relationship of dressage to the early education of the horse and to work over fences will be stressed.
 Topics will include effective equitation and the logical, systematic development of the horse.
 Course fee of \$350 is required.
-[Fall, Spring] [1 credits]
+[Fall, Spring] Applied Learning- Other [1 credits] [1 contact hour(s)]